-Netflix or Amazon Video: Which is the best video streaming service?
+Netflix vs Amazon Instant Video: Which is the best video streaming service?
+We take a look.

 Netflix vs Amazon Video – Pricing

 This gets a tad complicated so we’ve broken down the free trials available for each service, then laid out the various subcriptions options for both:

 One point to get out there first of all is that both Netflix and Amazon Video offer free trials.
 Netflix gives you a free month while Amazon offers a 30-day free trial of its Prime membership.